Sign up to our mailing list to discover the future of beauty and wellness.

 The Victorians used far less salt in their cooking than we do today.
 Their sugar consumption was also significantly lower than ours and any sugar that was consumed - with the exception of special occasions - tended to be natural fruit sugar.
 Combined with the fact that they would boil rather than roast their meat (meat which, by the way, was always free-range), the Victorians experienced levels of health and vitality that would be completely alien to most of us today.

-In fact, says Dr. Clayton, "Compared to the Victorians, we are over-fed and under-nourished."
+In fact, says Prof. Clayton, "Compared to the Victorians, we are over-fed and under-nourished."